survos/survos/demo/grid-demo/README.md

     <table class="table" {{ stimulus_controller('@survos/datatables-bundle/datatables') }}>

 Now if we go back and add fields to the entity, we have to edit this file and add a new row heading PLUS the new row data.
-If we want to re-order the columns, or remove some, we have two places to do that, making it somewhat error prone.
+If we want to re-order the columns, or remove some, we have two places to do that, making it somewhat error-prone.

 So the next way to use the bundle is to generate the datable from the data.
 Change congress/index.html.twig to
 ```twig